KeerthanaaSaravanan/Online-Payment-Fraud-Detection-Project/README.md

-### Online Payment Fraud Detection with Random Forest
+Here's the complete report and Python code for detecting online payment fraud using a **Random Forest Classifier**.
+The report is formatted to include an introduction, dataset description, machine learning model details, and the full Python code for fraud detection.

 ---

+### **Online Payment Fraud Detection with Random Forest**

+---

 #### **Introduction**

 Online payment is the most popular transaction method in the world today.
 However, with an increase in online payments also comes a rise in payment fraud.
+Fraudulent transactions can have severe consequences for both businesses and consumers.
 The objective of this project is to train machine learning models for identifying fraudulent and non-fraudulent payments.

-The dataset, sourced from Kaggle, contains historical information about fraudulent transactions, which can be leveraged to detect fraud in online payments effectively.
+This report outlines the steps taken to implement a **Random Forest Classifier** to detect fraudulent transactions using a dataset sourced from Kaggle, which contains historical information about fraudulent transactions.
+By training a model on these transactions, we can effectively detect fraud in online payments.

 ---

 #### **Dataset Description**

-The dataset consists of 10 key variables:
+The dataset used in this project consists of the following columns:

 - **step**: Represents a unit of time where 1 step equals 1 hour.
-- **type**: Type of online transaction.
+- **type**: Type of online transaction (e.g., PAYMENT, TRANSFER, CASH_OUT).
 - **amount**: The amount of the transaction.
 - **nameOrig**: Customer initiating the transaction.
-- **oldbalanceOrg**: Balance before the transaction.
+- **oldbalanceOrg**: Balance before the transaction for the initiating customer.
-- **newbalanceOrig**: Balance after the transaction.
+- **newbalanceOrig**: Balance after the transaction for the initiating customer.
 - **nameDest**: Recipient of the transaction.
 - **oldbalanceDest**: Initial balance of the recipient before the transaction.
 - **newbalanceDest**: The new balance of the recipient after the transaction.
-- **isFraud**: Indicates if the transaction is fraudulent (1) or not (0).
+- **isFraud**: Indicates whether the transaction is fraudulent (1) or not (0).
+- **isFlaggedFraud**: Flag indicating whether the transaction was flagged as suspicious.

 ---

-#### **Python Libraries**
+#### **Python Libraries Used**

 The following Python libraries were utilized in this project:

 - **pandas**: For data manipulation and analysis.
 - **numpy**: For numerical computations.
 - **seaborn & matplotlib**: For data visualization.
-- **sklearn**: For implementing the Random Forest model and evaluating performance.
+- **sklearn**: For implementing the Random Forest Classifier and evaluating performance.

 ---

 #### **Machine Learning Model**

-A **Random Forest Classifier** was used to identify fraudulent and non-fraudulent payments.
-The model was selected for its ability to handle large datasets, deal with overfitting, and provide better performance by combining multiple decision trees.
+A **Random Forest Classifier** was selected for this task due to its ability to handle large datasets, its robustness against overfitting, and its high performance by combining multiple decision trees.
+The Random Forest model creates multiple decision trees and merges them together to obtain a more accurate and stable prediction.

 ---

 #### **Steps in the Project**

 1. **Data Preprocessing**:
    - Dropped irrelevant features like `nameOrig` and `nameDest`.
-   - Encoded the categorical variable `type`.
+   - Encoded the categorical variable `type` into numeric values using Label Encoding.
    - Split the data into training and testing datasets.

 2. **Exploratory Data Analysis (EDA)**: